turingschool/try-turing/fe-online-weekend/welcome-access-weekend/index.md

 - Name, pronouns
 - Location
-- 1-2 sites/apps you regularly use or love
+- 2 sites/apps you regularly use or love (Google Search isn't allowed!)

 ### Using repl.it

 Today we will be using repl.it to write our code and see the results!
-We will all start with [this starter project - please fork it now](https://repl.it/@ameseee/FE-Weekend-Starter).
+We will all start with [this starter project](https://repl.it/@ameseee/FE-Weekend-Starter).
+Let's walk through the set up so everyone is ready to go when it's time to code!

 <a href="../">Back to Curriculum Index</a>